-Abies delavayi, first described by Phillippe Édouard Léon van Tieghem and later by Adrien René Franchet in 1899, is commonly known as Delavay fir of 苍山冷杉 (cang shan leng shan) in the Chinese language.
+Abies delavayi, as described in 1899 by Phillippe Édouard Léon van Tieghem and later by Adrien René Franchet, is commonly known as Delavay fir; or 苍山冷杉 (cang shan leng shan) in the Chinese language.
 It was named for its discoverer, Father I.M.
-Delavay who collected it at 10,500 to 12,800 feet (3,500 - 4,000 m) of elevation on Cangshan near Dali in Yunnan in April of 1887.
+Delavay who collected it at 10,500 to 12,800 feet (3,500 - 4,000 m) elevation on Cangshan near Dali in Yunnan in April of 1887.

 Distribution.
 This species is native to India — Arunachal Pradesh, Myanmar, and Vietnam.
 In China, it can be found in Yunnan province and Tibet at 7,500 to 13,000 feet (2,400 - 4,300 m) of elevation.
 In India it is only known from a pure stand atop Piri Mountain, within the Balipara Frontier Tract.
 In Myanmar and Vietnam it occurs in the north, and its Chinese/Tibetan distribution is wide through the moist mountain forests of the Four Rivers country at 10,000 to 13,000 feet (3,000 - 4,300 m) of elevation and as such includes northwestern Yunnan and southeastern Xizang provinces/Tibet around the Lancang-Nukiang (Mekong-Salween) Divide.
 It prefers very wet climate (annual precipitation of 30 to 100 inches [1,000 - 3,000 mm]), with cool summers and cold winters (snow on the ground from October to April).

 firs are monoecious, so there's no such thing as male / female individual plants.
 However self-pollinated seed is inherently weak, so you'll have much better luck getting good seed if you have many non-related plants.
 Of course, you could always travel to the Himalaya, find a pure stand and collect all the seed you want.